-In Texas, the name of an LLP must contain the phrase "Limited Liability Partnership" or an abbreviation equivalent to that phrase.
+In Texas, an LLP's name must contain the phrase "Limited Liability Partnership" or an abbreviation equivalent to that phrase.
 Unlike most other states, the name of a Texas LLP is not required to be distinguishable from the names of other business entities in the state.
 You cannot pay a fee to reserve a name for an LLP in the state of Texas.

 File for your LLP registration

-A registration must be filed with the Texas Secretary of State (SOS) and by paying the filing fee required.
-The following information are needed to complete this process: A. Your chosen LLP name; B. Your LLP's federal employer identification number (EIN), if you have already secured one; C. The number of general partners at the time of your registration; D. A statement detailing the nature of the partnership's business; E. Your LLP's principal business address; and F. The effective date for the filing.
+Registration must be filed with the Texas Secretary of State (SOS), and paying the filing fee required.
+The following information is needed to complete this process: A. Your chosen LLP name; B. Your LLP's federal employer identification number (EIN), if you have already secured one; C. The number of general partners at the time of your registration; D. A statement detailing the nature of the partnership's business; E. Your LLP's principal business address; and F. The effective date for the filing.

 No registered agent required

-Texas LLPs are not required to have a registered agent, only foreign or non-Texas LLPs doing business in Texas are required to have a registered agent.
+Texas LLPs are not required to have a registered agent; only foreign or non-Texas LLPs doing business in Texas must have a registered agent.

 Preparation of your partnership agreement